jnozzi/cocoadev.com/markdown/MemoryAllocationNightmare.md

 I am fairly new to IOS Dev so please bear with me.
 I am using X Code 4, and I have tried to upgrade my project to IOS 5, although I think that has little to do with anything.
-I am calling an Odata Service that is returning data and I am calling [self.General/TableName reloadData].
-The debugger does NOT get into the Cell Creation method...It just pops back out to the main application position and gives me a General/SigKill message or if I click on the arrow to keep debugging, I get the EXC_BAD_ACCESS method.
+I am calling an Odata Service that is returning data and I am calling [self.TableName reloadData].
+The debugger does NOT get into the Cell Creation method...It just pops back out to the main application position and gives me a SigKill message or if I click on the arrow to keep debugging, I get the EXC_BAD_ACCESS method.
 I know I am probably autoreleasing wrong or incorrectly...I've seen notes on using Zombies, but I don't think I enabled it correctly because it did not connect until I "attached to process" and pointed it at xcode.
 It looked like it was doing something, but I didn't see anything that pointed to my bad objects...I have included my code below.
 Any help would be greatly appreciated.

 thanks

 mark

-#import "General/CustomTalentSearchController.h"
+#import "CustomTalentSearchController.h"
-#import "General/CAEntities.h"
+#import "CAEntities.h"
-#import "General/TalentDetailController.h"
+#import "TalentDetailController.h"

-@implementation General/CustomTalentSearchController
+@implementation CustomTalentSearchController

 @synthesize talentSearchResults;
 @synthesize talentSearchResultsTable;